OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/2022-autumn/workshop.md

 ### Add an alias in your ~/.bashrc file for Mamba

 For clarity,
-preferably under the line that defines the alias `laod_conda`, add the following lines:
+preferably under the line that defines the alias `load_conda`, add the following lines:

 ```bash